hayespotter/mac-setup/README.md

 # mac-setup
 Shell scripts for setting up a mac.
 This was written primarily for use in my office so it may include some things you have zero use for, such as Sketch.
+Feedback is very welcome.

 ## Installation and Usage
 	cd